Open Accessibility Menu

 • Estimated life expectancy less than six months.

-• Is a service rather than a geographical location, the patient must have a place of residence in order to receive hospice services.
+• Hospice is a service, not a specific location, so patients must have a place of residence to receive services.

-• Hospice provides intermittent RN, social work and bereavement support, with Certified Nursing Assistant (CNA), chaplain, therapy services, and volunteers as appropriate or requested.
+• We offer intermittent RN, social work, and bereavement support, along with Certified Nursing Assistant (CNA), chaplain, therapy services, and volunteers as needed or requested.

-• Bereavement support is available for the family for 13 months after the patient’s death.
+• Bereavement support is available to the family for 13 months following the patient's passing.

-• Patients may require different levels of care based on clinical needs, including respite, general inpatient (GIP) and continuous care.
+• Patients may require varying levels of care based on clinical needs, including respite, general inpatient (GIP), and continuous care.

-• Hospice RN is available 24/7 to respond to patients/family/physicians.
+• Our hospice RN is available 24/7 to respond to patients, families, and physicians.

 Hospice Consult Examples: